pdmoerland/BioSB-MachineLearning-2021/README.md

 ## Registration

-You can register for this course by filling out the BioSB [enrolment form](https://www.biosb.nl/archive-courses/machine-learning-for-bioinformatics-systems-biology).
+You can register for this course by filling out the BioSB [enrolment form](https://www.biosb.nl/archive-courses/machine-learning-for-bioinformatics-and-systems-biology-2020/).
 The maximum number of participants is 25, so register soon to be sure of a course seat! *Update: we reached the maximum number of participants for the 2020 edition.
-Registration is closed.* If you would like to be put on the reserve list, please send an email to: education@biosb.nl.
+Registration is closed.* If you would like to be put on the reserve list, please send an email to [Femke Francissen](mailto:femke.francissen@biosb.nl).
 If you are interested in the 2021 edition of the course please fill out the [pre-registration form](https://www.biosb.nl/education/enrollment/pre-registration-courses/).

 The course fee includes: